 There are so many ways to enjoy winter squash—aside from adorning your home.
 Almost every variety can be roasted, mashed or stuffed once the seeds and skins are removed.
 You can also halve squash lengthwise, scoop out the seeds and roast it until tender.
 Then, scoop out the flesh and puree it into soups or sauces for pasta, or mash it for breads, muffins and pies.
 The possibilities are endless!

 Unlike tender summer squash (think zucchini and yellow squash), most winter squash has a hard, thick skin.
 This skin protects the flesh and allows winter squash to store longer than summer squash.

 Tip: Store winter squash in a cool, dark, well-ventilated area for up to one month.
 Wrap cut pieces in plastic and refrigerate for up to five days.

 Here are some of our current favorites, along with the best ways to enjoy them.

 A smaller size and harder-to-peel skin make these varieties ideal for stuffing and baking—especially if you’re preparing individual servings.

-What it Tastes Like: Similar to its green counterpart, this squash is sweet, nutty and tender.
+What it Tastes Like: This squash is tender with a sweet, nutty flavor.

 How to Serve It: Cut it in half, scoop out and discard the seeds, spoon in your favorite stuffing and bake.